jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Forget about the ringing bell of a claims department.
 Imagine the stress of a stutterer minutes from execution, having to say something to defend his throne, his family's place in history, and his kingdom.

 I can't explain how anxious he would have been.
-I know he feared the emotional pain of ~~silence~~ quiet far more than death.
+I know he feared the emotional pain of ~~silence~~ quiet, far more than death.

  ![Charles Speaks](https://techvolution.io/content/images/2020/04/charles-speaks.jpg)

 _Credit: [Cromwell](https://en.wikipedia.org/wiki/Cromwell_(film))._

 Now Charles had to stand before these misguided, sinning, want-to-be player gods.

-With all this running through his main, Charles said this:
+And with all this running through his main, Charles said this:

 > Truly I desire their (the people's) liberty and freedom as much as anybody whomsoever; but I must tell you their liberty and freedom consist in having of government, those laws by which their life and their goods may be most their own.
 It is not for having a share in government, Sir, that is nothing pertaining to them.
 A subject and a ruler are clear different things... therefore I tell you that I am the Martyr of the people.
 I die a Christian according to the profession of the Church of England, as I found it left me by my father...
 I have a good Cause and I have a gracious God...I go from a corruptable to an incorruptable crown where no disturbance can be, no disturbance in the world.